-- Campus offices are not available to the public or students.
+- All other college offices are not available to the public or students.
 All services are available remotely.

 - Operational plans are in effect through the spring 2021 semester.
 They are guided by our Coronavirus Task Force, district policies and emergency operations plans.

 - Remote and online instruction to continue through spring 2021 semester.